 Bus operators are defined as people who operate the HART buses in which OBUs are installed.
 These buses operate on fixed routes.
-Bus drivers will receive audible or visual messages from OBUs indicating when they have priority or have been denied priority to the travel through the upcoming intersection.
-Bus driver will receive messages indicating their priority has been revoked due to higher priority vehicles such as first responders.
+Bus operators will not receive audible or visual alerts if they are granted priority.
 These buses traverse routes that may start and/or end outside the deployment area, but during some portion of the route, the bus travels through the deployment area including Marion Street and East Kennedy Boulevard and Jackson Street.
 The estimated number of buses equipped is 10.